newt0/gatsbybootcamp-transcription/2.Working with Gatsby Pages/chapter2.md

 So this is going to be a page where we will eventually show a list of all of the blog posts we've written To do that, we create a new file in the pages directory.
 I'm going to call this blog posts.js And like we did with the `index.js` file, we have to export a `React` component which contains the content we want to render.
 So let's get that done.
-To start, I'm gonna import React.
+To start, I'm gonna import `React`.
 Remember, we need `React` in order to use `JSX`.
 And from there we're gonna set up our functional component.
 I'll call this one something appropriate for the blog posts page like blog posts page.